Bitcoin’s price on October 16th, 2013: $150. On November 30th, 2013: $1,150, and on December 19th, 2013: $560. What Was That All About?

 Stage 8: Denial

-However, the value of your investments continue to drop, and many investors refuse to sell hoping for an even bigger correction upwards.
-Investors act defensively as they are convinced they have invested their money wisely.
+The value of your investments continues to drop, and many people refuse to sell, hoping for an even bigger correction upwards.
+Investors act defensively as they are convinced they have allocated their money wisely.
 However, generally, almost no coin is able to come out scot-free.
-When there is rain everyone gets wet.
+When there is rain, everyone gets wet.

 Stage 9: Panic

-The market continues to decline as a bear market has become the new reality.
+The market continues to decline as the bear market has become a new reality.
 Investors try to save their funds by desperately selling their investments, as they are afraid to lose everything.
 Often we see a major sell-off happening at the panic stage.

 Stage 10: Depression